asudhakar/urlshortner/README.md

 # urlshortner
-This application is for Mindally, we can shorten the any URL by this code.
+we can shorten the any URL by this code.